angad-k/IoT_LightStrip/README.md

 ![WhatsApp Image 2023-04-15 at 15 40 29](https://user-images.githubusercontent.com/54415525/232209250-3f9bcf82-cadc-4bd8-9b4a-7b9fb00abd42.jpeg)

 The above images are for representation purposes.
-In the actual setup, we use NodeMCU ESP8266 instead of Arduino Uno and we connect the TN wire of the WS2812B to GPIO4 of ESP8266.
+In the actual setup, we use NodeMCU ESP8266 instead of Arduino Uno and we connect the D_in wire of the WS2812B to GPIO4 of ESP8266.

 # Features